CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 1. Once the restoration is successful, you can close the prompt by clicking on x icon at the top right of the prompt.

-#### **Verification of the restored database on Azure Arc enabled PostgreSQL Hyperscale server group**:
+#### **Verification of the restored database on Azure Arc-enabled PostgreSQL Hyperscale server group**:

-Now we are done with the backup and restoration, let's verify if the database has been restored from the database running on the source server to the Arc enabled PostgreSQL Server by querying the data in both databases.
+Now we are done with the backup and restoration, let's verify if the database has been restored from the database running on the source server to the Arc-enabled PostgreSQL Server by querying the data in both databases.

    Now, use PgAdmin in which you are already connected to both Postgres instances ( local and Arc ).